Kenny Delmar

-Kenneth Howard Delmar (born Kenneth Frederick Fay Howard, September 5, 1910, Boston, Massachusetts – July 14, 1984, Stamford, Connecticut) was an American actor active in radio, films, and animation.
+Kenneth Howard Delmar (born Kenneth Frederick Fay Howard; September 5, 1910 – July 14, 1984) was an American actor active in radio, films, and animation.
 An announcer on the pioneering radio news series The March of Time, he became a national radio sensation in 1945 as Senator Beauregard Claghorn on the running "Allen's Alley" sketch on The Fred Allen Show.
 The character Delmar created was a primary inspiration for the Warner Bros. cartoon character Foghorn Leghorn.